 - England – 9th – 13th September 2017

 - Scotland – 14th – 17th September 2017

 - Ultra – 13th – 17th September 2017

 Riders will be expected to arrive from 2pm the day before their first day of riding to register and prepare for the next day.
 There will be dinner and a briefing the evening before the first days riding, and accommodation provided.

 How do I get my bike to the start and from the finish?

 We have a third party transport supplier that help our riders get their bikes to and from the event.
 Please note this is an additional cost and you will be sent the exact details and timetables around Feb/ March 2017.
-Click here for the 2016 timetable to give you an idea of pick up points.
+Click here to see the 2017 timetable, to give you an idea of pick up points.

 How the bike transport service works:

 - Around a week before the event – You will be able to drop off your bike at a location around the country at a specified time (around 12 locations across the UK – usually motorway service stations).
 Your bike will will then be transported to the start line and ready and waiting for you when you arrive in Land’s End.

 - After the event – You can leave your bike with us at the finish and collect if from the pick up point of your choice around a week later at a specified time.